datatrail-jhu/01_chromebookintro/manuscript/03_android.md

 ### Android Apps quiz

+{choose-answers: 4}
 ?
 Is an Android App the same thing as a Chrome Web App?

-A) No, Chrome Web Apps run in the Chrome Web Browser
+C) No, Chrome Web Apps run in the Chrome Web Browser
-b) No, Android Apps run in the Chrome Web Browser
+o) No, Android Apps run in the Chrome Web Browser
-c) Yes, they are the same thing
+o) Yes, they are the same thing
-d) Yes, they look the same on your Shelf
+o) Yes, they look the same on your Shelf
+o) Yes, they both run in the Chrome Web Browser

+{choose-answers: 4}
 ?
 Where do you download Android Apps from?

-a) The Chrome Web Store
-B) The Google Play Store
+C) The Google Play Store
+o) The Chrome Web Store
-c) The iOS App Store
+o) The iOS App Store
-d) Your shelf
+o) Your shelf
+o) The Apple App Store

 {/quiz}